usaid-cs/yesterday-i-learned/random.md

 1. A [higher-order function][github 3] (more jargons inside link) is a function that accepts a function and returns a function.
 A decorator is a higher-order function.
 1. New Zealand is on its own geographical (not political) continent called [Zealandia][reddit 58].
 1. The Micro USB connector standard is rated [10 insertions for 3 years][stackexchange 5].
 Interestingly, [the original USB was rated at 1500 insertions][wikipedia 197], but you don't ever see them breaking.
-1. [NiMH batteries should be taken out of the charger shortly after charging completes][batteryuniversity].
 1. Naval Maps are centered at America, [cutting Asia in half][imgur 11].
 1. Since mercury adheres to itself stronger than usual liquids (read: high surface tension), [sponges cannot absorb it][imgur 12].
 1. [Papa and Mama don't have lettuce, but the Uncle and Teen do.][reddit 59]
 Uncle and Teen also share the same L nose, while the rest of the family all have round noses.
 1. [Death throes][ldoceonline] are annoying sound made by people about to die.
 [Death rows](https://en.wikipedia.org/wiki/Death_row) are a place for people to hang out before they are executed.
 1. Winning is only half the battle.
 1. Washroom hand dryers spread around 60~1300 times more germs than paper towels, [according to a flawed study][telegraph].
-1. "Target SDK version" is the level at which you can use the SDK's features. ["Min SDK version"][stackoverflow 14] is the level at which you, the developer, have made sure the app still works by handling missing features properly.
 1. [Refried beans](https://en.wikipedia.org/wiki/Refried_beans) is cooked and mashed, not fried. *In this dish, after being boiled and then mashed into a paste, the beans are sometimes then fried or baked, though usually neither, thus making the term "refried" even more misleading.*
 1. Alec Guinness (Ben Kenobi) died ages ago (2000).
 He was old enough to experience the Jedi purge and two other world wars.
 1. There are more binary stars (orbits around another star) than unary stars.